New Zealand Parliament: Establishment

-As early as 1846 the British settlers in New Zealand petitioned for self-government.
-The New Zealand Parliament was created by the New Zealand Constitution Act 1852, an Act of the British Parliament, which established a bicameral legislature officially named the General Assembly, but usually referred to as Parliament.
-It had a lower house, called the House of Representatives, and an upper house, called the Legislative Council.
+The New Zealand parliament was created by the New Zealand Constitution Act 1852, an act of the British Parliament.
+The act established the General Assembly, later commonly known as Parliament, a bicameral legislature consisting of the governor of New Zealand, the House of Representatives (the lower house), and the Legislative Council (the upper house).
+The Council was formed by reconstituting the older Legislative Council.
 The members of the House were elected under the first-past-the-post (FPP) voting system, while those of the Council were appointed by the governor.
 The first members were sworn in on 24 May 1854 in Auckland.

-Upper house abolished

-Initially, legislative councillors were appointed for life, but from the 1890s they were appointed for renewable seven-year terms.
-This change, coupled with responsible government (whereby the premier advised the governor on Council appointments) and party politics, meant that by the 20th century, the government usually controlled the Council as well as the House, and the passage of bills through the upper house became a formality.
-In 1951, the Council was ended altogether, making the New Zealand legislature unicameral.
-The Council sat for the last time on 1 December 1950, before it was formally abolished on 1 January 1951.

-At the time of its abolition the upper house had fifty-four members, including its own speaker.

-Provincial government

-Under the Constitution Act, legislative power was also conferred on New Zealand's provinces (originally six in number), each of which had its own elected provincial council.
-These provincial councils were able to legislate for their provinces on most subjects.
+The Constitution Act also conferred legislative power on New Zealand's provinces (originally six in number), each of which had its own elected provincial council.
+The councils were able to legislate for their provinces on most subjects.
 New Zealand was never a federation comparable to Canada or Australia; Parliament could legislate concurrently with the provinces on any matter, and in the event of a conflict, the law passed by Parliament would prevail.
-Over a twenty-year period, political power was progressively centralised, and the provinces were abolished altogether in 1876.
+Over a twenty-year period, political power was progressively centralised and the provinces were abolished in 1876.

-Māori representation

-New Zealand had representatives of the indigenous population in its parliament from an early date, in contrast to many other colonial states.
-Reserved Māori seats were created in 1867 during the term of the 4th Parliament; Māori men aged 21 and over, whether or not they owned property, could vote to elect four Māori members of the House of Representatives.

-The Māori electorates have lasted far longer than the intended five years.
-In 2002, the seats increased in number to seven.